What is Sleep Apnea?

 Oral appliances fit over the teeth and are worn during sleep.
 They can be fixed or adjustable devices.
 Both types work by moving the jaw forward or preventing the jaw from falling back during sleep to ensure that air can get through.
 Fixed devices often have to be readjusted by your sleep dentist to make sure they are effective.
 Adjustable devices can be repositioned without having to be remade.

 Dentists who are experienced in the treatment of OSA make oral appliances.
 These devices are customized using a mold of your teeth to maximize fit and comfort.
-Don't use over-the-counter "boil and bite" mouth guards to treat your OSA.
-Evidence suggests that they do not work.
 Oral appliances may not work for you if you have pre-existing jaw pain.

 Talk with your health care provider if you would like to learn more about oral appliances.